-You can set default views to apply automatically when the file is opened, and then after that point users can make view selections using the Change View menu.
-By default, this menu is located in the File Options group of the Axiom ribbon tab.
-You can also use the Change View command in any custom task pane or ribbon tab.
+You can set default views to apply automatically when the file is opened.
+Once a file is opened, users can select and apply views by using the Change View menu on the default Axiom ribbon tab (or by using the Change View command in any custom task pane or ribbon tab).